 If a player decides to purposely send an incorrect verdict on replays they are watching, their opinion will start to matter less and less with more incorrect verdicts given.
 This will prevent them from gaining any reward for a successful verdict.

 Atlas also has built-in anonymity within each replay, which prevents any sort of identification of the player from being reported to be leaked.

 What happens if I find another player cheating in the replay, but they aren't the Suspect?

 if you find another player is cheating or breaking the rules within the current Atlas replay you’re in, you can report the "player" by right-clicking on them and then clicking on the Anvil.
 This will appear with either an option for Cheater, Cross Teaming, or Boosting, clicking one of those options will generate a new report for the Moderation team to handle.

 What does the Longest Tick mean in the side menu?

 The longest tick that you're seeing shows the longest duration for a server tick during the last second.
-This is NOT an indicator for whether or not the players themselves are lagging.
+This is NOT an indicator of whether or not the players themselves are lagging.
 A higher longest tick means that the server is lagging slightly, not the player.
 Regardless, it is still helpful for you all to know just in case you see something weird happening within the Atlas replay.